-Primary alveolar hypoventilation is a rare disorder of unknown cause in which a person does not take enough breaths per minute.
+Primary alveolar hypoventilation is a rare disorder in which a person does not take enough breaths per minute.
 The lungs and airways are normal.

-Normally, when the oxygen levels in the blood are low or the carbon dioxide levels are high, there is a signal from the brain to breathe more deeply or more quickly.
+Normally, when the oxygen level in the blood is low or the carbon dioxide level is high, there is a signal from the brain to breathe more deeply or quickly.
 In people with primary alveolar hypoventilation, this change in breathing does not happen.

-The cause of primary alveolar hypoventilation is unknown.
+The cause of this condition is unknown.
 Some patients have a specific genetic defect.

-The disease mainly affects men 20 to 50 years old, although it may also occur in children.
+The disease mainly affects men 20 to 50 years old.
+It may also occur in children.

-Symptoms are usually worse during sleep, and periods of apnea (episodes of stopped breathing) are usually present.
-Often patients themselves do not complain of shortness of breath during the day.
+Symptoms are usually worse during sleep.
+Episodes of stopped breathing (apnea) often occur while sleeping.
+Often patients do not complain of shortness of breath during the day.

-Persons with this disease are extremely sensitive to even small doses of sedatives or narcotics, which can make their already inadequate breathing much worse.
+Persons with this disease are very sensitive to even small doses of sedatives or narcotics.
+These drugs can make their breathing problem much worse.

 The health care provider will perform a physical exam.
 Tests will be done to rule out other causes.
 For example, muscular dystrophy can make the rib muscles weak, and emphysema damages the lung tissue itself.
 A small stroke can affect the breathing center in the brain.